Overview

 Example 2: Managing an Interruption

-During submissions in the High Court:
+During a proceeding in the High Court:

 Example 3: Correcting a Colleague's Error